alice01m/API-Testing-Portfolio/README.md

 ### Project Structure

-  -**API Test in Postman:** The request and its automated tests are configured in Postman and can be executed directly.
+  - **API Test in Postman:** The request and its automated tests are configured in Postman and can be executed directly.
   - **Validation checks include:**

     - Verifying that the API returns a 200 OK response;